Culture of Aotearoa

 History & Discovery

-Māui - There are three original names for the country which were given by the great hero Māui, who, according to legend, ‘fished up’ the islands from the sea.
-The names are: “Te Ikaa-Māui or the Fish of Māui”, “Te Waka-a-Māui or the Canoe of Māui” and “Te Punga-a-Māui or the Anchor-stone of Māui” (Map, Te Ara-the Encyclopedia of New Zealand).
+Māui - There are three original names for the country given by the great hero Māui, who, according to legend, ‘fished up’ the islands from the sea.
+The names are: “Te Ika-a-Māui or the Fish of Māui”, “Te Waka-a-Māui or the Canoe of Māui”, and “Te Punga-a-Māui or the Anchor-stone of Māui” (Map.
+2024).

-Kupe & Ngahue - In the 10th century, the voyagers Kupe and Ngahue, knowing the Māui legends, added the names, “Te Wai Pounamu or The Greenstone Waters”, following the discovery of Pounamu or Nephrite Jade.
-The name Aotearoa is associated with the voyage of Kupe (Best, The Māori As He Was, p.22).
-His wife, Hine-te-aparangi, was the first to sight the cloud formations above the land (teara.govt.nz, Aotearoa).
+Kupe & Ngahue - In the 10th century, the voyagers Kupe and Ngahue, knowing the Māui legends, added the name, “Te Wai Pounamu or The Greenstone Waters”, following the discovery of Pounamu or Nephrite Jade.
+The name Aotearoa is associated with the voyage of Kupe (Best, 1924, 22).
+His wife, Hine-te-aparangi, was the first to sight cloud formations above the land (Te Ara-the Encyclopedia of New Zealand).

-Dutch & English Seafarers - There were three names associated with the Dutch seafarer Abel Tasman: “Staten Landt or Land of Nations”, “Nova Zeelandia” and “Nieuw Zeeland” (Te Ara-the Encyclopedia of New Zealand).
+Dutch & English Seafarers - There were three names associated with the Dutch seafarer Abel Tasman: “Staten Landt” or “Land of Nations”, “Nova Zeelandia” and “Nieuw Zeeland” (Te Ara-the Encyclopedia of New Zealand).
 The name, New Zealand, was “already well established” by the time of the English Captain James Cook (NZ Geographic-Issue 6, 1990).
 It wasn’t until 2013 that alternative Māori and English names gained official recognition.
-Those names are the North Island or “Te Ika-a-Maui” and the South Island or “Te Waipounamu” (Beehive.govt.nz, 11 Oct 2013).
-A petition to use Aotearoa in the official name for New Zealand was presented to Parliament in 2019 (www.parliament.nz, 11 Apr 2018)
+Those names are the North Island or “Te Ika-a-Maui” and the South Island or “Te Waipounamu” (Williamson, 2013).
+A petition to use Aotearoa in the official name for New Zealand was presented to Parliament in 2019 (Parliamentary Debates, 2018).

 Language

-New Zealand has three official languages: English, Māori and New Zealand Sign Language (Human Rights Commission).
+New Zealand has three official languages: English, Māori and New Zealand Sign Language (Te Kāhui Tika Tangata: Human Rights Commission).
 The Māori language is similar to Hawaiian, Samoan, Tahitian, and other island languages due to the origins of the people and their migrations.
 In 1982, Māori pre-schools or Kōhanga Reo (language nests) were introduced to reinforce the teaching of the Māori language to children.
 These unique pre-schools have been a very successful model for Native Hawaiians, various Indigenous Tribes and First Nations People in Canada and the United States.
 Today, revitalization efforts continue and are focused on promoting, reinforcing and normalizing the use of the Māori language throughout the country.

 -